paperless-ngx/paperless-ngx/docs/usage.md

 - `Integer`: integer number e.g. 12
 - `Number`: float number e.g. 12.3456
 - `Monetary`: float number with exactly two decimals, e.g. 12.30

+## Share Links

+Paperless-ngx added the abiltiy to create shareable links to files in version 2.0.
+You can find the button for this on the document detail screen.

+- Share links do not require a user to login and thus link directly to a file.
+- Links are unique and are of the form `{paperless-url}/share/{randomly-generated-slug}`.
+- Links can optionally have an expiration time set.
+- After a link expires or is deleted users will be redirected to the regular paperless-ngx login.

+!!! tip

+    If your paperless-ngx instance is behind a reverse-proxy you may want to create an exception to bypass any authentication layers that are part of your setup in order to make links truly publicly-accessible.
+Of course, do so with caution.

 ## Best practices {#basic-searching}